-- A.13 The Monitoring Officer is responsible for promoting and maintaining high standards of ethical conduct and therefore provides support to the standards committee.
-The Monitoring Officer is also responsible for reporting any actual or potential breaches of the law or maladministration to the full council and/or to the Executive, and for ensuring that procedures for recording and reporting key decisions are operating effectively. - A.14 The Monitoring Officer must ensure that executive decisions and the reasons for them are made public.
-He or she must also ensure that council members are aware of decisions made by the Executive and of those made by officers who have delegated executive responsibility. - A.15 The Monitoring Officer is responsible for advising all councillors and officers about who has authority to take a particular decision.
+- A.13 The Monitoring Officer is responsible for promoting and maintaining high standards of ethical conduct and therefore provides support to the Standards Committee.
+The Monitoring Officer is also responsible for reporting any actual or potential breaches of the law or maladministration to the Full Council and/or to the Executive, and for ensuring that procedures for recording and reporting key decisions are operating effectively. - A.14 The Monitoring Officer must ensure that executive decisions and the reasons for them are made public.
+He or she must also ensure that ElectedCouncil Members are aware of decisions made by the Executive and of those made by officers who have delegated executive responsibility. - A.15 The Monitoring Officer is responsible for advising all Elected Memberscouncillors Page 10 and officers about who has authority to take a particular decision.

-- A.16 The Monitoring Officer is responsible for advising the Executive or full council about whether a decision is likely to be considered contrary or not wholly in accordance with the policy framework. - A.17 The Monitoring Officer (together with the Finance Director) is responsible for advising the executive or full council about whether a decision is likely to be considered contrary or not wholly in accordance with the budget.
+- A.16 The Monitoring Officer is responsible for advising the Executive or Full Council about whether a decision is likely to be considered contrary or not wholly in accordance with the policy framework. - A.17 The Monitoring Officer (together with the Finance Director) is responsible for advising the Executive or Full Council about whether a decision is likely to be considered contrary or not wholly in accordance with the budget.
 Actions that may be 'contrary to the budget' include: - initiating a new policy; - committing expenditure in future years to above the budget level; - incurring interdepartmental transfers above virement limits; and - causing the total expenditure financed from council tax, grants and corporately held reserves to increase, or to increase by more than a specified amount. - A.18 The Monitoring Officer in conjunction with the Democratic Services and Scrutiny Manager is responsible for maintaining an up-to-date constitution.